Legends of Indian snakes

 48 pages, 17 cm x 6.69 cm

 Printed by craftsmen in India (silkscreen printing)

 Cardboard covered silkscreen binding

 Public sale price: 14.90 €

 EAN: 9782 357440 10 4

 Gita Wolf is Indian.
-The author of a number of books for children, she founded Tara Publications in 1994 and is today among the most creative figures in the Indian publication industry.
-Several of her books have been released in France, among which Beasts of India (Actes Sud, 2007), In the dark (Tourbillon, 2004), The Very Hungry Lion (Le Seuil, 2003), Antigone (Milan, 2003)…
+The author of a number of books for children, she founded Tara Publications in 1994 and features today amongst the most creative figures in the Indian publication industry.
+Several of her books have been released in France, including Beasts of India (Actes Sud, 2007), In the dark (Tourbillon, 2004), The Very Hungry Lion (Le Seuil, 2003), Antigone (Milan, 2003)…